pmorie/node-documentation/README.writing_cartridges.md

 The hooks/scripts provided by the user are installed in `$OPENSHIFT_HOME/app-root/runtime/repo/.openshift/action-hooks`.
-Non-existant or Non-executable scripts must be ignored.
+Non-existent or Non-executable scripts must be ignored.

-Return an exit status of 0 for successfull or unsupported operations.
+Return an exit status of 0 for successful or unsupported operations.
 Non-zero when an error occurres.
 Text written on stdout may or may not be reported to the user.
 Text returned on stderr will be logged, again it may or may not be reported to the user.